 Cards on the table, my nickname for some time has been “Say-it-like-it-is Marj.”
-For a public relations professional, I’ve managed to prosper despite having a spectacularly tactless streak, saved only by the fact most people recognize that I’m more of a blunt instrument than meaning to be unkind.
+For a public relations professional, I’ve managed to prosper despite having a spectacularly tactless streak, saved only by the fact most people recognize that I’m more of a blunt instrument than intending to be unkind.

 Ah, the innocence of youth.
-I worked for a tabloid newspaper for years and, in a male dominated newsroom, shrinking violets would have been squished underfoot.
+I worked for a tabloid newspaper for years, and in a male-dominated newsroom, shrinking violets would have been squished underfoot.

-If I had to, I could demonstrate an impressive repertoire of truly terrible words, but my late mother wouldn’t like it and I take it as a huge compliment that my coworkers remain blissfully unaware of my potty-mouthed past.
+If I had to, I could demonstrate an impressive repertoire of truly terrible words, but my late mother wouldn’t like it, and I take it as a huge compliment that my coworkers remain blissfully unaware of my potty-mouthed past.